Movie Review: Lord Of The Rings – The Fellowship Of The Ring

 “Tolkien fans make Trekkies look like dilettantes.”

 I’ve had the pleasure of being both.
-This movie has a number of little tidbits of Tolkien trivia to delight the faithful.
-These incidental pleasures along the way, almost “throw-away” touches, add to the enjoyment that the enthusiasts will appreciate.
-Much though not all of the dialogue was taken from the book verbatim.
+This movie has many little tidbits of Tolkien trivia to delight the faithful.
+These incidental pleasures along the way, almost “throw-away” touches, add to the enjoyment that the enthusiasts will appreciate, much though not all of the dialogue was taken from the book verbatim.

-- Both Gandalf and Bilbo casually sing Tolkien’s song, “The Road Goes Ever On” as they set off on trips from Hobbiton.
+- Gandalf and Bilbo casually sing Tolkien’s song, “The Road Goes Ever On,” as they set off on trips from Hobbiton.